About the program:

 How can I apply?

-To receive more information about the home repair program or the application, use the form to the right or contact us at (828) 692-4744.
+To receive more information about the home repair program through Housing Assistance or USDA , use the form to the right or contact us at (828) 692-4744.
 You can also download the form and bring it to our office during business hours.
 In order to qualify for the program, you must own a home, you must meet the income requirements, and the repairs requested must be a health or safety hazard.